UCSBCarpentry/geospatialRUCSBAtlas/README.md

 any data that's required for the rAtlas.
 Its outputs go into `source_data`

-3: now each episode and map should run nicely, sroucing input data from the `source_data` directory
+3: now each episode and map should run nicely, opening input data from the `source_data` directory

-The goal is to produce a number of well formatted maps.
+The narrative of the lesson produces a number of maps, but not particularly well formatted.
+We'll have 7 well-formatted maps that exist as a shadow to the lesson narrative.

-All with a 3 tall x 4 wide aspect ratio
+All have a 3 tall x 4 wide aspect ratio

-7 to be exact:
 ###  1. A wide view of campus with
   * Extent should be the same as #3 inset of map 7.
   * NCOS